 - Should management of a potential or actual significant financial conflict of interest be required, the Designated Research Official will draft a Management Plan.

 - Such plans will be designed to meet applicable legal requirements, facilitate the local resolution or management of any conflict, minimize administrative burden, and protect the confidentiality of disclosed information.

-- Final management plans are reviewed and approved by the Director of Pharmacy and Research and the Physician Director of Research.
+- Final management plans are reviewed and approved by the Research Project Manager and the Physician Director of Research.

 - The Management Plan must include the following: